WDD 330: Web Frontend Development II

 Add an alert to Product detail

 When you add a product to the cart there is a good chance that the action gives no feedback to the user.
 If you have already fixed this and yours does give feedback, Kudos!
-If not, we can use this utility alert to quickly send the user a message that the item was successfully added.
+If not, you can use this utility alert to quickly send the user a message that the item was successfully added.

-Instructor's Solution
+Example Solution

 As a part of this individual activity, you are expected to look over a solution from the instructor, to compare your approach to that one.
-One of the questions on the I-Learn submission will ask you to provide insights from this comparison.
+One of the questions on the Canvas submission will ask you to provide insights from this comparison.

 Do NOT open the solution until you have worked through this activity for at least one hour.
-At the end of the hour, if you are still struggling with some of the core requirements, you are welcome to view the instructor's solution and use it to help you complete your own code.
+At the end of the hour, if you are still struggling with some of the core requirements, you are welcome to view the example solution and use it to help you complete your own code.

 Make a Pull Request